 Manufacture only those systems that are as secure as possible given current technology and customers’ budgets.

-Manufacture only systems that allow voters to verify that their votes were recorded accurately on paper (verified ballots), and that allow local officials to verify the votes were tabulated accurately (auditable ballots).
+Manufacture only systems that use or produce ballots that voters have verified as accurate records of their intent, and that allow local officials to verify the votes were tabulated accurately.

 Cooperate fully with the federal Department of Homeland Security monitoring of the companies’ own computers and security practices.